 Learn how various companies in a wide variety of industries (Accounting, Airlines, Administrative, Building, Communications, Employment Agencies, Insurance, Legal, Manufacturing, Real Estate, Software, and Supply Companies) leveraged Harrison to predict success and improve employee performance.

-Janice Burns, Chief Learning Officer at Mastercard discusses the improvements in the behavioral development of high potential employees and how Harrison has provided a common language to facilitate team building.
+Janice Burns, Chief Learning Officer at Mastercard discusses the improvements in the behavioural development of high potential employees and how Harrison has provided a common language to facilitate team building.

 "It puts it into context in terms of how these preferences affect one's ability to be effective in a role".